Sindhxxz/Basic-Chatbot-using-OpenAI/README.md

 This project is a chatbot web application where users can interact with a chatbot to receive responses to their queries.
 The application utilizes React for the frontend and a Flask backend to handle the chatbot logic and responses.
 The chatbot responses are supposed to stream in real-time as the user interacts with the application.
-The technology stack includes React, Flask, Axios, and EventSource for handling real-time streaming.
+The technology stack includes React, Flask, Axios, Open AI GPT 3.5 Turbo model and EventSource.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).